Altamash20/altamash_django_assessment/README.md

-# assessment on 1)Django Signals and 2)Custom classes in Python
+# assignment on 1)Django Signals and 2)Custom classes in Python